Jack Suwinski Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 11th-ranked team ERA across all league pitching staffs (4.04).
+- The Cubs' 3.98 team ERA ranks 11th among all league pitching staffs.

-- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (72 total, one per game).
+- The Cubs surrender the second-fewest home runs in baseball (72 total, one per game).

-- In his last appearance on Friday, the right-hander tossed six innings against the Pittsburgh Pirates, allowing two earned runs while surrendering four hits.
+- His most recent appearance came on Friday against the Baltimore Orioles, when the right-hander tossed five innings, surrendering two earned runs while allowing five hits.

+- The 33-year-old has an ERA of 3.18, with 5.1 strikeouts per nine innings, in five games this season.
+Opponents are batting .226 against him.

 © 2023 Data Skrive.
 All rights reserved.